kchulj/docs-bosagora-io/docs/08-how-to-purchase-boa.md

 1. Sign in to your exchange account.
 2. Select a Buy/Sell option, which is usually on the top menu.
 3. Click **Buy** and enter BOA (Bosagora) as the cryptocurrency you wish to purchase.
-4. Indicate the amount of BOA you would like to purchase and select a payment method (whether it is a wire transfer, credit or debit card).
+4. Indicate the amount of BOA you would like to purchase and select a payment method (whether it is a wire transfer, credit, or debit card).
 Each exchange will offer you available options.
 Please read them carefully and follow the outlined steps.
 5. Confirm your purchase.
 You will typically have to confirm it via email and enter the 2FA code (if you set it up).
 You will then receive your BOA on the exchange account.
 6. Withdraw BOA to your personal wallet.
 If this is the first time you are making a withdrawal, try a small amount to verify that everything works.
 It is not recommended to store BOA (or any other cryptocurrency) in your exchange account.
 To transfer your BOA, choose the **Withdraw** option, paste your wallet address (the one you copied earlier from your wallet) and submit your transfer.
 7. Check to see if you have received your funds by going to your wallet and checking the balance.
 You can also track recent transactions using different explorer tools.